Golden-tailed spiny ant fact sheet | Field of Mars EEC

 What are golden-tailed spiny ants and what do they look like?

 Diagram of a golden-tailed spiny ant showing three body parts, six legs and a shiny golden abdomen.
-Features of a golden-tailed spiny ant
+A golden-tailed spiny ant.

 Fast facts – Golden-tailed spiny ant